ONSdigital/application-profile/csvw.md

 ]
 ```

-**Note** Using float is space efficient in some databases, where perfect accuracy is required when working with real numbers we suggest you use the decimal datatype.
+**Note** Using float in some databases; however where perfect accuracy is required we suggest you use the decimal datatype.
 Float calculations can differ between operating systems and computer architectures.

-## Boolean
+### Boolean

 Boolean has the value space required to support the mathematical concept of binary-valued logic.